cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 For some FLPs, the encoded measurement also includes redundant field elements that are useful for checking the proof, but which are not needed after the proof has been checked.
 An example is the `Sum` type defined in {{prio3sum}}
-for which each measurement is an integer in range `[0, max_measurement]`.
+for which each measurement is an integer in the range `[0, max_measurement]`.
 The range check requires encoding the measurement with several field elements, though just one is needed for aggregation.
 Thus the FLP defines an algorithm for truncating the encoded measurement to the length of the aggregated output: